brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-25.md

 understand, but he wouldn't defy Sirius unless it was absolutely necessary, and Sirius could be as pig-headed as the Dark Lord when it came to caring for his godson.
 There wasn't a lot that would override his possessive protectiveness.
-Except . . . except perhaps one thing . .
+Except ... except perhaps one thing...
-.

-"Sirius, please . . .
-She's . . .
+"Sirius, please ...
+She's ...
 Hermione . . . she's what my father
 was to you.
 She was the first person I could look to and think 'family' after my parents died.
-And now she's in trouble, and it's *my*fault, and I . . .
-If there's even the slightest chance I can save her . . .
+And now she's in trouble, and it's *my*fault, and I ...
+If there's even the slightest chance I can save her ...
 Please, just give me ten minutes.
 I just need ten minutes."

 His godfather was momentarily taken aback by the comparison, but as